Three strains of green-seeded lentil plants appear to have the sa... | Channels for Pearson+

 Three strains of green-seeded lentil plants appear to have the same phenotype.
 The strains are designated G₁, G₂, and G₃.
 Each green-seeded strain is crossed to a pure-breeding yellow-seeded strain designated Y. The F₁ of each cross are yellow; however, self-fertilization of F₁ plants produces F₂ with different proportions of yellow- and green-seeded plants as shown below.

-If green-seeded strains G₁ and G₃ are crossed, what are the phenotype and the genotype of F₁ progeny?
+If strains G₂ and G₃ are crossed, what will be the phenotype of the F₁?

 Master Complementation with a bite sized video explanation from Kylia GoodnerStart learning